djblue/semaphores/README.md

 The `Exit` command will logout a user from their current session.

+# Input

+Sample input can be found in the `users` directory.

+NOTE: all user input is expected to be in the users directory and named like `user<n>.txt`.
+If you move one of these files, the program will no longer work.

 # Output

 The output is of the following form: